vincent-lafouasse/vincent-lafouasse/README.md

 - [Libft](https://github.com/vincent-lafouasse/libft): Rewriting the wheel : a static C library containing useful general purpose functions calqued from the standard library

 ### Other Projects
 - [Summermall Tower Defense](https://github.com/vincent-lafouasse/Summermall-TD): A mazing tower defense game inspired by Wintermaul TD.
-Written basically in C with a conservative use of C++ features for convenience.
+Basically in C with a conservative use of C++ features for convenience.
 - [Game of Life](https://github.com/vincent-lafouasse/Conway-Game-of-Life): An implementation of Conway's Game of Life as a C learning exercise